Student Health Administration

 - Oncological treatment

-Students who become acutely ill or injured and require urgent care, may use the UNMC Emergency Department or nearest emergency facility.
-Follow-up care must be in the Student Health Clinic, for appointment - 402-559-7204.
+Students who become acutely ill or injured and require urgent care may use the Nebraska Medicine Midtown Clinic or UNMC Emergency Department.
+Follow-up care must be in the Student Health Clinic.
+Call 402-559-7204 to schedule a follow-up appointment.
 Notify Student Health at StudentHealth@unmc.edu or by calling 402-559-5158 for referral within 48 hours of dismissal from Emergency Services/ICC visits.
 Check your insurance policy for deductible information.

 Hospitalization (Inpatient) Coverage

 Fund B does not provide coverage for hospitalization.
 UNMC requires full-time students to have inpatient hospitalization health insurance.
-Students may purchase the University endorsed student health insurance plan through United Healthcare Student Resources or purchase a private plan through an independent agency that is equivocal to the University endorsed student health insurance plan.
+Students may purchase the University-endorsed student health insurance plan through United Healthcare Student Recourses or purchase a private plan through an independent agency that is equivocal to the University-endorsed student health insurance plan.

 Illness or Injury Away from the UNMC Campus

 Students outside a 50 mile radius for academic purposes requiring urgent/emergent care may be seen at an area outpatient facility.
-Fund B will cover the office visit.
-You should contact Student Health at 402-559-5158 within 48 hours of the incident to obtain a referral.
-Failure to obtain a referral could result in the student being responsible for all charges.
+Students with United Health Care Student Resources should contact Student Health at 402-559-5158 within 48 hours of the incident to obtain a referral.

-Services not listed above as provided by Fund B will need to be billed to your major medical insurance (UNMC Student Health Insurance or other personal insurance).
+Services will be billed to the student's major medical insurance (UNMC Student Health Insurance or other personal insurance).
 Coverage by the student’s insurance policy may involve a deductible, applicable co-insurance and/or policy provisions/limitations.
-If you are covered by Student Health Insurance, you may go to https://www.uhcsr.com/ ; 1) locate an In-network Provider; 2) review ER benefits in the Student Health Insurance Plan booklet; and 3) file a claim online.
-You may also contact Cindi Pickinpaugh at 1-800-351-4262 or by email at email@example.com.
+If you are enrolled under the Student Health Insurance, you may go to https://www.uhcsr.com/ and 1) locate an In-network Provider; 2) review ER benefits in the Student Health Insurance Plan booklet; and 3) file a claim online.
+You may also contact Megan Bednar at 1 (800) 351-4262 or by email at firstname.lastname@example.org.